softicar/sqml/README.md

-# com.softicar.sqml
+# GitHub Pages of SoftiCAR SQML Eclipse Plugin

-Eclipse plug-in for the SoftiCAR Query and Modeling Language (SQML).
+You can find the _Eclipse Update Site_ for the _SoftiCAR SQML Eclipse Plugin_ here.